bill-auger/bridgin-php/README.md

 the following admin commands are currently supported:
 ```
     ?/add
-        - adds this channel to the default bridge
+        - add this channel to the default bridge
     ?/add 'BRIDGE_NAME'
-        - adds this channel to the bridge 'BRIDGE_NAME'
+        - add this channel to the bridge 'BRIDGE_NAME'
     ?/rem
-        - removes this channel from the default bridge
+        - remove this channel from the default bridge
     ?/rem 'BRIDGE_NAME'
-        - removes this channel from the bridge 'BRIDGE_NAME'
+        - remove this channel from the bridge 'BRIDGE_NAME'
     ?/disable
-        - temporarily disables all bridges temporarily
+        - temporarily disable all bridges temporarily
     ?/disable 'BRIDGE_NAME'
-        - temporarily disables the bridge 'BRIDGE_NAME'
+        - temporarily disable the bridge 'BRIDGE_NAME'
     ?/enable
-        - enables all bridges
+        - enable all bridges
     ?/enable 'BRIDGE_NAME'
-        - enables the bridge 'BRIDGE_NAME'
-    ?/status
-        - shows status information for all bridges
-    ?/status 'BRIDGE_NAME'
-        - shows status information for the bridge 'BRIDGE_NAME'
+        - enable the bridge 'BRIDGE_NAME'
     ?/echo 'SOME_TEXT'
-        - echoes text to the same channel
+        - echo text to the same channel
     ?/chat 'SOME_TEXT'
-        - relays text to the all channels on this bridge
+        - relay text to the all channels on this bridge
     ?/broadcast 'SOME_TEXT'
-        - relays text to the all channels on all bridges as 'BRIDGE'
+        - relay text to the all channels on all bridges as $BRIDGE_NICK
-    ?/shutdown
+    ?/status
+        - show status information for all bridges
+    ?/status 'BRIDGE_NAME'
+        - show status information for the bridge 'BRIDGE_NAME'
+    ?/help or ?/
+        - show avaiable admin commands
+    ?/exit
-        - kills the bridgin process
+        - kill the bridgin process
 ```

 enjoy :)